speedment/speedment-doc/pages/predicate.md

 | `char`         | `CharField`            | `CharEqualPredicate` and `CharGreatersThanPredicate`    |
 | `boolean`      | `BooleanField`         | `BooleanPredicate`                                      |

-This is something that is handled automatically under the hood and does not require any additional coding.
+This is something that is handled automatically by Speedment under the hood and does not require any additional coding.
 Our code will simply run faster width these specializations.

 ## Examples
 TBW